Interim Results for the Six Months Ended 30 June -6-

 Equity interest presented is the fully diluted percentage for private companies; for public companies, this is based on shares outstanding per each company's most recent public filing 10.
 Taxation

 During the period, the Group purchased 4,329,853 ordinary Shares on-market, these shares are now held as treasury shares.
 The buyback programme commenced on 22 March 2021, following approval by the Arix board of directors, under authority granted by shareholders at the Company's Annual General Meeting on 4 June 2020.
-The shares were acquired at an average cost of £1.86, with prices ranging from £1.74 to £1.95.
-The total cost of £8,139,203, including £56,647 of directly attributable transaction costs, has been deducted from ordinary shareholder equity.
+The shares were acquired at an average cost of GBP1.86, with prices ranging from GBP1.74 to GBP1.95.
+The total cost of GBP8,139,203, including GBP56,647 of directly attributable transaction costs, has been deducted from ordinary shareholder equity.
 12. Share Options

 Executive Share Option Plan